McGinnis Venture Competition

 Application requirements: Executive summary [pdf] and 5-minute video pitch.

-If you start your submission via Pralent and include your team name, team description and team members by December 4 you will be guaranteed to be assigned a coach for the rest of the competition; for those who do this after December 4, we cannot guarantee that you will be assigned a coach for the competition
+If you create a log in via Pralent, register for the McGinnis Venture Competition and start your submission to include your team name, team description and team members by December 1 you will be guaranteed to be assigned a coach for the competition; for those who do this after December 1, we cannot guarantee that you will be assigned a coach for the competition.

 Round 1 Submission Deadline at 11:59 pm EST.